swinslow/ll-explorer-py/docs/notes.md

 #### Step 4(c): Convert hyphens

 Change all hyphens, dashes, en dashes, em dashes, and other variants to a single hyphen (`-`).

+Use cfg.combineHyphens to determine whether multiple adjacent hyphen-like objects should be combined into a single hyphen (if True), or remain as multiple separate hyphens (if False).

 FIXME determine what other variants this may include.